jjhelmus/nmrglue/doc/tutorial.rst

     >>>

-This 'universal' dictionary of spectral parameter contains only the most fundamental of spectral parameters, the dimensionality of the data and a dictionary of parameters for each axis numbered according to the data array ordering (the direct dimension is the highest numbered dimension).
+This 'universal' dictionary of spectral parameter contains only the most fundamental parameters, the dimensionality of the data and a dictionary of parameters for each axis numbered according to the data array ordering (the direct dimension is the highest numbered dimension).
 The axis dictionaries contain the following keys:

 ========    ======================================================